A Little History

-First, milk jugs arrive at our recycling plant bundled in large bales.
+First, landfill-bound and ocean-bound plastics arrive at our recycling plant bundled in large bales.

-The flattened milk jugs are sent up a conveyor to a giant shredder to be pre-shredded.
+The flattened plastic is sent up a conveyor to a giant shredder to be pre-shredded.

 Next, the shredded milk jug flakes are pre-washed and any heavy materials that might have gotten mixed in (glass, rocks, etc.) are removed.